shirnschall/Bruteforce/README.md

 # Bruteforce

-A fast and easy to use bruteforce-algorithm written in C
+A very fast and easy to use bruteforce-algorithm written in C

 ## Speed